dennisagarwal/deepakagarwal.github.io/README.md

 ### Freelance
 - Perform code review and performing extensive testing to ensure high quality software
 - Design, develop, and unit test applications in accordance with established standards
-- Proficient appliction of REST,JS,HTML, CSS/LESS/SCSS/etc., JavaScript/JQuery, and responsive designing.
+- Proficient appliction of REACT,JS,HTML, CSS/LESS/SCSS/etc., JavaScript/JQuery, and responsive designing.

 <!-- Working with meetings and workshops team to provide best experience to faciltators and participants while running meetings .
 I worked on features like creating isolated environment for participants during meeting, providing them limited tools to collaborate and created navigation panel for facilitators to move participants to different slides -->